AdobeDocs/journey-optimizer.en/help/using/building-journeys/general-events.md

 1. Activate the **[!UICONTROL Define the event timeout]** option from the event properties.

 1. Specify the amount of time the journey will wait for the event.
-The maximum duration is 29 days.
+The maximum duration is **90 days**.

-1. If you want to send the individuals into a timeout path when no event is received within the specified timeout, enable the **[!UICONTROL Set a timeout path]** option.
-If this option is not enabled, the journey will continue for the individual once the timeout is reached.
-We recommend that you always enable the **Set a timeout path** option.
+1. When no event is received within the specified timeout, best practice is to send the individuals into a timeout path.
+For this, enable the **[!UICONTROL Set a timeout path]** option.
+In that case, the journey continues for the individual once the timeout is reached.
+We recommend that you always enable the **[!UICONTROL Set a timeout path]** option.

     ![](assets/event-timeout.png)